 When lasers are used to treat darker skin types, the laser light travels through the skin – which has a great deal of melanin.
 This melanin may absorb the laser light, become heated, and as a result damage or destroy the skin cells.
 Where the light does reach its intended target and is absorbed by the right chromophore, the heat generated can spread into surrounding skin again damaging or destroying cells.

 Are there side effects to laser pigmentation removal for dark skin tones?

 Laser light has the potential to cause a number of different injuries to darker skin including:

 Because of the increased melanin content in darker skin, individuals with brown skin are at increased risk of developing side effects from laser therapy.
 For this reason it is extremely important to seek out a clinic that specialises in laser therapy for dark skin.

-Thanks to advances in modern technology, there are now a number of lasers which can be used for laser treatment on dark skin such as the Q-Switch or IPL lasers, however we can’t stress enough how important it is that these lasers are in experienced hands.
+Thanks to advances in modern technology, there are now a number of lasers which can be used for laser treatment on dark skin, however we can’t stress enough how important it is that these lasers are in experienced hands.